-Title Climate change risk and the costs of mortgage credit Degree of recognition International Media name/outlet The FinReg Blog Country United States Date 15/02/21 Description A new challenge: pricing climate risks
+Title Climate change risk and the costs of mortgage credit Degree of recognition International Media name/outlet The FinReg Blog Country/Territory United States Date 15/02/21 Description A new challenge: pricing climate risks

 In recent remarks, financial regulators across the globe have stressed the importance of understanding the effect of climate risks on the financial system.
 In a statement released on November 9, 2020, Governor Lael Brainard of the U.S. Federal Reserve stressed the importance of lenders’ abilities to identify and measure the risks posed by climate change.
 In particular, she emphasizes the importance of moving “from the recognition that climate change poses significant financial stability risks to the stage where the quantitative implications of those risks are appropriately assessed and addressed.”
 Likewise, the Bank of England expects its regulated financial institutions to understand, assess, and take a sufficiently long-term view with respect to the financial risks linked to climate change.
 Therefore, understanding how the credit market responds to climate-related risk is a question of first-order importance.